Configure the AWS cloud provider

 - A mapping of what Subnet IDs to use for each Availability Zone in which you wish to be able to deploy.
 This is required to ensure that YugabyteDB Anywhere can deploy nodes in the correct network isolation that you desire in your environment.

 - A custom AMI ID to use in each region.
-For a non-exhaustive list of options, see Ubuntu 18 and Oracle 8 support.
+For a non-exhaustive list of options, see Ubuntu 18 and Oracle Linux 8 support.
 If you do not provide any values, a recent AWS Marketplace CentOS AMI is used.

 If you choose to provide your own VPC information, you will be responsible for having preconfigured networking connectivity.
-For single-region deployments, this might simply be a matter of region or VPC local Security Groups.
+For single-region deployments, this might just be a matter of region or VPC local Security Groups.
 Across regions, however, the setup can get quite complex.
 It is recommended that you use the VPC peering feature of Amazon Virtual Private Cloud (Amazon VPC) to set up private IP connectivity between nodes located across regions, as follows: